felselva/mathc/README.md

 [CGDFW examples](https://github.com/ferreiradaselva/cgdfw/tree/master/examples)

+## Contributing

+Check the file `CONTRIBUTING.md` for contribution rules and contributions of interest.

 ## Float

 Every structure and function uses `float`, because it is the most used type on 2D and 3D programming with OpenGL.